mbasri/monitoring/README.md

 ## License

-This is free and unencumbered software released into the public domain - see the [LICENSE](./LICENSE) file for details
+This is free and unencumbered software released into the public domain.
+See the [LICENSE](./LICENSE) file for details.